Kinetic Field Theory: Perturbation theory beyond first order: Perturbative expansion for a power spectrum

 Evaluating the full generating functional \eqref{eq:genFunc2} in \eqref{eq:two-point function} is unfeasible, since the interaction operator cannot be evaluated exactly.
 To make further progress we expand the exponential of the interaction operator into a power series, leading to a sum of correction terms to the free generating functional

 and truncate the sum at second order.
 Since the interaction operator introduces deviations from inertial particle trajectories due to the presence of other particles, its effect is small on large scales, where Zel'dovich trajectories model the growth of structures extremely well.
+As we go towards smaller scales, interactions between particles become more dominant, and higher orders of the expansion in the interaction operator are needed to describe the growth of structures accurately. { We should note that, at present, we do not make any claim about the convergence of the series expansion of the interaction operator in KFT.
+As we will see, the results suggest that perturbative corrections to the power spectrum do decrease in magnitude as we proceed towards higher orders.
+Nonetheless, it is well possible that perturbation theory leads to an asymptotic series that does not converge to the true non-linear result, but approximates it well enough for finite orders.}

-As we go towards smaller scales, interactions between particles become more dominant, and higher orders of the expansion in the interaction operator are needed to describe the growth of structures accurately. {We want to stress here that, in contrast to other perturbative treatments of structures formation such as SPT or the traditional approach to LPT, KFT does not rely on an expansion in the density contrast $\delta(k)$.} The two-point function at second-order in the interaction operator is given by
+{We also want to stress that, in contrast to other perturbative treatments of structures formation such as SPT or the traditional approach to LPT, KFT does not rely on an expansion in the density contrast $\delta(k)$.} The two-point function at second-order in the interaction operator is given by

 where evaluation of the two density operators at equal times $\eta_1 = \eta_2$ is implied.